 The most recent round of Bundesliga fixtures was given a bit of extra spice for viewers in the UK thanks to BT Sport’s decision to play artificial crowd noise during behind-closed-doors matches.
 It’s an area that’s been up for debate ever since it’s become clear that matches will need to be played across Europe’s top leagues with no fans present in stadiums.

-It certainly added a bit of familiarity to Bayern Munich’s 4-2 win away at Bayer Leverkusen, a victory which further cemented their position as title favourites in the betting odds from Paddy Power on the German Bundesliga.
+It certainly added a bit of familiarity to Bayern Munich’s 4-2 win away at Bayer Leverkusen, a victory which further cemented their position as title favourites in the betting odds on the German Bundesliga.
 Cheers went around the stadium for every goal, louder for home team and quieter for the away side, ultimately creating an atmosphere more akin to football pre-Covid.

 How it works is that an audio track of the atmosphere at previous matches is used and played in addition to the commentary on television broadcasts.
 This means the sound of fans singing can be heard, cheering for goals and various ‘ooh’s and ‘ahh’s.
 A director controls the playing of the appropriate sounds, for example playing the noise of the crowd cheering when a goal is scored.
 There can be small problems in that the noise of referee whistles and the ball being kicked can sometimes be heard in the audio track, but overall it helps create a more vibrant atmosphere when watching on TV.